 Foreign income taxes In general, the final regulations adopt the provisions of the 2019 proposed regulations related to the allocation and apportionment of foreign income taxes, with a few changes:

 - The final regulations remove from the list of base differences under the 2019 proposed regulations distributions described in Sections 301(c)(2) and 733, representing nontaxable returns of capital.
 The preamble to the final regulations provide that these distributions are timing differences, and generally associate a foreign-law dividend that gives rise to a return of capital with hypothetical earnings of the distributing corporation, measured based on the groupings to which the tax book value of the corporation’s stock is assigned.

 - The final rules reserve on the allocation and apportionment of foreign tax on disregarded payments.
 The concurrently issued proposed regulations provide new rules, which are covered in our story, “Proposed regs would alter aspects of FTC landscape.”

-The final regulations also make notable clarifications to the rules allocating and apportioning deductions related to litigation awards, prejudgment interest, settlement payments, net operating loss deductions and treatment of the Section 250 deduction.
+Other expense allocation and apportionment rules The final regulations also make notable clarifications to the rules allocating and apportioning deductions related to litigation awards, prejudgment interest, settlement payments, net operating loss deductions and treatment of the Section 250 deduction.
 They also contain several allocation and apportionment rules specific to the insurance industry.